testmycode/tmc-server/README.markdown

 ## Credits ##

-Current maintainers of the project are
+The project is maintained by the Agile Education research group.

+The project used to be maintained by:
 - Martin Pärtel ([mpartel](https://github.com/mpartel))
 - Jarmo Isotalo ([jamo](https://github.com/jamo))